CSX460/CSX460/README.md

 ## Course Description

 This course provides an introduction to machine learning using R, the open source, statistical programming language.
-Once a niche set of tools for statisticians, programmers and quants, machine learning (sometimes also called sttistical learning or data mining) has spread in popularity to become an indispensable tool to a wide variety of applications and disciplines.
-This course teaches the fundamentals of machine learning without delving into too much mathemtics or code.
+Once a niche set of tools for statisticians, programmers and quants, machine learning (sometimes also called statistical learning or data mining) has spread in popularity to become an indispensable tool to a wide variety of applications and disciplines.
+This course teaches the fundamentals of machine learning without delving into too much mathematics or code.
 The course will teach practical aspects of machine learning.
 Upon completion of the course students will be able to apply lessons to solve problems using machine learning in their own work.

 ## Course Learning Objectives